 Senate Bill No. 280

-A BILL to amend and reenact §18A-2-2, §18A-2-6, §18A-2-7 and §18A-2-8a of the Code of West Virginia, 1931, as amended, all relating to changing certain deadlines associated with the termination, resignation and transfer of school personnel and rehiring of probationary employees.
+A BILL to amend and reenact §22-6A-7 of the Code of West Virginia, 1931, as amended, relating to allowing the transfer of well work permits upon approval of the Secretary of the Department of Environmental Protection.

 Be it enacted by the Legislature of West Virginia:

 That §22-6A-7 of the Code of West Virginia, 1931, as amended, be amended and reenacted to read as follows:

 ARTICLE 6A.
 NATURAL GAS HORIZONTAL WELL CONTROL ACT.

 §22-6A-7.
 Horizontal well permit required; permit fee; application; soil erosion control plan; well site safety plan; site construction plan; water management plan; permit fee; installation of permit number; suspension and transfer of a permit.

 (a) It is unlawful for any person to commence any well work, including site preparation work which involves any disturbance of land, for a horizontal well without first securing from the secretary a well work permit pursuant to this article.

 (b) Every permit application filed under this section shall be on a form as may be prescribed by the secretary, shall be verified and shall contain the following information: